 If you drive, one immediate effect of having a seizure is that you have to stop driving.
 This is true for all types of seizures, and whether you have a diagnosis of epilepsy or not.
 For many people, this can have a big impact on their life and it may be very difficult or upsetting.
 You must tell the driving agency - the Driver and Vehicle Licensing Agency (DVLA) in Great Britain, or the Driver Vehicle Agency (DVA) in Northern Ireland.
 You will also have to tell your insurance company.

 How the driving regulations apply to you will depend on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have (Group 1 or Group 2).
-Specific regulations also apply after an isolated seizure or first unprovoked seizure.
+Specific regulations also apply after a provoked seizure and after an isolated seizure or first unprovoked seizure.

 Epileptic seizures are specifically included in the Road Traffic Act 1988.
 This means that if you have one or more seizures, by law you must meet certain medical standards in order to have a driving licence.

 The DVLA’s ‘Assessing fitness to drive’ sets out the medical standards for driving, advised by expert medical panels, and based on UK and European legislation.
-Only the medical advisers at the DVLA are able to decide whether or not someone meets the standards to drive.
+Only the driving agencies are able to decide whether or not someone meets the standards to drive.